-Religious Education classes will be held virtually on Saturday mornings for children in public or private schools.
+Religious Education classes will be held on Saturday mornings from September through May for children in public or private schools.
 The program is for students grades 1-8, older children and special needs children.

 You can also reach us at email@example.com or 718-631-1307.

 Mrs. Georgette M. Lyons